gr3p1p3/transparent-proxy/README.md

 # Intro

-transparent-proxy is a http-proxy that acts in a transparent way.
+transparent-proxy is a http-proxy that acts in a *REAL* transparent way.

+This module was built on top of TCP-level to avoid header-stripping problem of nodejs http(s)-modules.

 # Quick Start

 ## Install